timnetworks/smol-blog/README.md

 # smol-blog
-smolBlog - one simple php page and that's about it.
+smolBlog - one simple php page and that's about it. *plus optional new post page*

 ## Features:

-### Pagination
+### Latest Posts Pagination
 In sets of ten posts per page.
-### Markdown
+### Markdown Support
 * Headers
-* Bold text (text)
+* Bold text
-* Italic text (text)
+* Italic text
+* Underline text
+* Paragraphs
+* Lists
+* Code Blocks
+* Inline Code
+* Blockquotes
-* Basic paragraphs
+* Images
 ### Basic HTML Passthrough
-Won't eat your img src links
+You can do rudimentary code here without worries.
+Try not to break your own site.
 ### Daily posts
-Maximum.
-Don't dilly dally.
+Single post per day.
+Any additional posts are appended to the same date.
 ### Single File
-Drag and drop elsewhere, no databases, no cloud accounts, no integration, not even a hidden preferences file.
+Single file runtime. *Optional second file for new posts.*

 ## Usage:

 ### Download
 Downoad the file and drop it on your local (or remote) webserver.
 Create a folder named posts and drop your entries there in the format of **YYYYMMDD.md**.
 As long as you can parse PHP, and it's recent enough, it should work.
+If using the optional new post page, it'll create a directory and autoassign filenames based on date.